 During the two pilot trials from 2015 to 2017 that were required to permit the Seasonal Disinfection Program in our operating Approvals issued through Nova Scotia Environment & Climate Change (NSECC), the majority of bacteria levels detected remained below recreational swimming limits for E.coli, Fecal Coliform and Enterococci.
 However, Halifax Water continued to turn the UV systems on at each facility for the swim in the Herring Cove area.
 Please click the following link for sample results.

-In 2020, NSECC adjusted Approvals to allow for the UV systems to remain off continuously between November 1 and April 30 at Halifax, Dartmouth and Eastern Passage WWTFs.
+In 2020, NSECC adjusted Approvals to allow the UV systems to remain off continuously between November 1 and April 30 at Halifax, Dartmouth and Eastern Passage WWTFs.
 Given the distance these outfalls are away from Herring Cove and the fact that the measured bacteria levels from these facilities are generally within the acceptable swimming limits, this adjustment does not impact water quality in the Herring Cove area.
-The UV system at Herring Cove WWTF is still required to be turned back on between December 24 and January 2 each year.
+The UV system at Herring Cove WWTF continues to be turned back on between December 24 and January 2 each year.

 Frequently Asked Questions

 The final stage in the process of sewage (wastewater) treatment, for the Halifax Harbour facilities, involves disinfection of the wastewater through the use of Ultraviolet (UV) lights.
 The UV disinfection process kills bacteria.
 Seasonal disinfection means UV disinfection continues throughout the spring, summer and fall period (May 1 to October 31), but not during the winter period (November 1 to April 30).
 Full screening of floatables and all other treatment processes will continue to operate year-round.